 In a medium saucepan on medium-high heat, add the milk and bring to a boil for 1-2 minutes.
 Add the tea bags and reduce heat to low and simmer for another 1-2 minutes.
 Remove from heat, add the chai spice mix, maple syrup, vanilla, and vanilla sticks, and let everything steep for 5-6 minutes.
 Let cool.

 TO MAKE THE KAHLUA SUBSTITUTE:

 In a saucepan over medium-high heat, add the water and brown sugar, stirring until sugar has dissolved completely, about 1-2 minutes.
-Remove from heat and whisk in the espresso powder until dissolved.
+Remove from heat and whisk in the espresso powder and condensed milk until smooth and creamy.
 Let cool.

 TO MAKE THE MOCKTAILS:

-Add all of the martini ingredients together in a cocktail shaker (including the Khalua sub), shaking well until combined.
+Add all of the martini ingredients together in a cocktail shaker (including the cooled Kahlua sub), shaking well until combined.

 Sip and Enjoy!